Referee (boxing): The role of the referee

 In the past, referees were involved in judging the fight.
 However, that role has been progressively replaced by a panel of judges, except for domestic fights in some countries.

 Attire

-Normally, a white or blue Oxford shirt is worn, as well as black slacks, black leather shoes and a black bow tie.
+Normally, a white or blue Oxford shirt is worn either long-sleeved or short-sleeved, as well as black slacks, black leather shoes and a black bow tie.
 Latex gloves are sometimes worn for sanitary reasons.
 For professional matches a patch is usually worn on the left breast bearing the insignia of the organization sanctioning the fight.
 The referee may also wear a patch on his left sleeve bearing the flag of his home country.
 This is especially common in matches between fighters from two countries.

 Criticisms

 The main critique involves the subjective nature of boxing refereeing; there are guidelines for referees, but enforcement of the rules still involves judgement.